-Course i difcies Grading Criteria Major assignments 35% Tests (3) 60% Quizzes 5% Attendance: 0% A=93-100 A-=90-92 B+=87-89 B=83-86 B-=80-82 C+=77-79 C=73-76 C-=70-72 F=below 70 Make-up Exams Not allowed except for documented serious medical reasons.
+Grading Criteria Major assignments 35% Tests (3) 60% Quizzes 5% Attendance: 0% A=93-100 A-=90-92 B+=87-89 B=83-86 B-=80-82 C+=77-79 C=73-76 C-=70-72 F=below 70 Make-up Exams Not allowed except for documented serious medical reasons.
+"I forgot to sign up with the testing center" is not a medical reason.
 Extra-Credit Work None given.
 Please do not ask.
-Late Work 1 point reduction in grade per minute after the deadline up to 25 points.
-After that, 25 points per day or partial day for any late submissions unless otherwise stated in the assignment.
+Late Work Reduction of 25 percent per day or partial day for any late submissions unless otherwise stated in the assignment.
 That is, if the assignment is worth 100 points, you will lose 25 points per day, in addition to points lost because of the quality of work.
 Grade Information I do not curve individual assignments, but I may curve the entire course a little.
 Do not count on this.
 Do your best work.
 Grades will be posted in eLearning and you can use the weights above to see where you stand.
 Who Grades What Online quizzes are auto-graded by eLearning.
-I grade tests and programs.
-Grade Disputes If you have an issue with your grade on a test or homework, talk Online Quizzes You may be given quizzes in eLearning.
+I grade tests and Grade Disputes If you have an issue with your grade on a test or homework, talk Online Quizzes You may be given quizzes in eLearning.
 Often, these will be due before the lecture that covers the material.
 The purpose is to get you to read the material before you hear it in class.
 You may also be given in-class work to complete.
 These may not be made up if you miss them, and late work is not accepted.